Ann Coulter Says ‘President Javanka’ Has Hijacked Donald Trump’s Presidency

 Coulter also expressed disappointment at Trump’s ending of the government shutdown without any funding for a border wall, which she suggested is a sign that the president failed his base.
 Back in January, she also jokingly tweeted that the solution to the border crisis might be deporting Kushner.

-As The Inquisitr reported, Kushner has been quietly working on a proposal to increase legal immigration, which is a stark contrast to the presidents attacks on immigration.
-Not only that, but Trump reportedly asked Kushner to head to legal immigration effort.
-Previously, Kushner was successful in creating a criminal justice reform compromise, but is still attempting to create a Middle East peace plan.
+As The Inquisitr reported, Kushner has been quietly working on a proposal to increase legal immigration, which some critics perceive to be in contrast with the president’s stance on border control.
+Not only that, but Trump reportedly asked Kushner to head the legal immigration effort.
+Previously, Kushner was successful in creating a criminal justice reform compromise, and is still attempting to create a Middle East peace plan.

-According to anonymous sources that spoke to Politico, the proposal has been in development for months and will be submitted to Congress by the summer.
-Stephen Miller, a senior White House adviser who is against immigration, has reportedly not attended the meetings.
+According to anonymous sources that spoke to Politico, the proposal has been in development for months, and will be submitted to Congress by the summer.
+Stephen Miller, a senior White House adviser who is accused of being against broader immigration, has reportedly not attended the meetings.
 Miller’s approval is needed before the plan moves to Trump.

-Trump has previously responded to Coulter’s comments a “wacky nut job” that is “off the reservation,” although he has yet to respond to her recent op-ed.
+Trump has previously responded to Coulter’s comments by saying that she is a “wacky nut job” that is “off the reservation,” although he has yet to respond to her recent op-ed.

 Wacky Nut Job @AnnCoulter, who still hasn’t figured out that, despite all odds and an entire Democrat Party of Far Left Radicals against me (not to mention certain Republicans who are sadly unwilling to fight), I am winning on the Border.
 Major sections of Wall are being built…